 While healthcare journalism still seems to take the conventional route of information, the use of social media platforms and forums has also helped companies spread the word about their organizations and bring more patients to their door.
-Of course, much like in any other industry, there are pros and cons to using social media in healthcare.
+Of course, as with any other industry, there are pros and cons to using social media in healthcare.
 Firstly, social media has proven to be a success for many medical and healthcare companies because most of their patients use social media, and they can build relationships with them faster.
-Additionally, it is a cost-effective way to market a company since there is no start-up costs for in-house social media marketing.
-Of course, any new patients gained from social media marketing contribute to higher company revenue.

 Through social media, healthcare companies can showcase their activities and accomplishments and show that they care about their patients’ well-being.
 Using social media this way increases the company’s social proof and encourages patients visit the company.
 Ultimately, social media is an easy way to spread awareness and educate patients while also promoting healthy lifestyles and helping them understand the importance of healthcare.

 Let us now look at some journalists and influencers who are committed to helping the public better understand.
 The medical and healthcare industry.

 Top Medical/Healthcare Journalists in 2021

 1) Dr. Sanjay Gupta